freirerene/telegram_bot_openai/README.md

 This is a trivial implementation of the OpenAI API in a telegram bot -- so the bot becomes an interface to the ChatGPT.

+The decorator `private_access` is implemented so that your OpenAI tokens are not easily exploited.

 The new model `gpt-3.5-turbo` the powers ChatGPT is now available as an API, and is much cheaper than the previous most powerful model from OpenAI.